 While Morel cultivation remains tricky and unreliable, no one can deny the allure of the possibility of growing and harvesting morels on their own property.
 Because of the intricacies of the ecology of the morel mushroom, we cannot guarantee success, but we can offer two morel species and two planting methods which we find to be promising.
 The species are the Yellow Morel, Morchella esculentoides, (also commonly known as the White Morel) and is often associated with Poplar, Oak, Elm, Ash, and various fruit trees.
 The Landscape Morel (Morchella rufobrunnea) can be found growing in heavily mulched areas, often associated with landscape plantings and may have little relationship with the surrounding vegetation.
 You can plant both species following the cultivation approach as described below.
 The approach below is to simply establish the presence of the morel mycelium in your general landscape.
-This can be done with Morel peg spawn as well as sawdust spawn.
 This is a Johnny Appleseed approach, just getting the spawn in as many places as possible.

 Planting Morels with Sawdust Spawn

 1) Select a location